-- i. setting the strategic direction of the Group, establishing goals to ensure that the strategic objectives are met and monitoring the performance of management against these goals and objectives; - ii. ensuring that there are adequate resources available to meet the Group's objectives; - iii. appointing the Managing Director, evaluating the performance and determining the remuneration of senior executives, and ensuring that appropriate policies and procedures are in place for recruitment, training, remuneration and succession planning: - iv. evaluating the performance of the Board and its Directors on an annual basis; - v. determining remuneration levels of Directors; - vi. approving and monitoring financial reporting and capital management; - vii. approving and monitoring the progress of business objectives; - viii. ensuring that any necessary statutory licences are held and compliance measures are maintained to ensure compliance with the law and licence(s); - ix. ensuring that adequate risk management procedures exist and are being used; - x. ensuring that the Group has appropriate corporate governance structures in place, including standards of ethical behaviors and a culture of corporate and social responsibility; - xi. ensuring that the Board is and remains appropriately skilled to meet the changing needs of the Group; - xii. ensuring procedures are in place for ensuring the Group's compliance with the law; and financial and audit responsibilities, including the appointment of an external auditor and reviewing the financial statements, accounting policies and management processes.
+- i. setting the strategic direction of the Group, establishing goals to ensure that the strategic objectives are met and monitoring the performance of management against these goals and objectives; - ii. ensuring that there are adequate resources available to meet the Group's objectives; - iii. appointing the Managing Director, evaluating the performance and determining the remuneration of senior executives, and ensuring that appropriate policies and procedures are in place for recruitment, training, remuneration and succession planning: - iv. evaluating the performance of the Board and its Directors on an annual basis; - v. determining remuneration levels of Directors: - vi. approving and monitoring financial reporting and capital management; - vii. approving and monitoring the progress of business objectives; - viii. ensuring that any necessary statutory licences are held and compliance measures are maintained to ensure compliance with the law and licence(s); - ix. ensuring that adequate risk management procedures exist and are being used; - x. ensuring that the Group has appropriate corporate governance structures in place, including standards of ethical behaviors and a culture of corporate and social responsibility; - xi. ensuring that the Board is and remains appropriately skilled to meet the changing needs of the Group; - xii. ensuring procedures are in place for ensuring the Group's compliance with the law; and financial and audit responsibilities, including the appointment of an external auditor and reviewing the financial statements, accounting policies and management processes.

 In complying with Recommendation 1.1 of the Corporate Governance Council, the Company has adopted a Board Charter which clarifies the respective roles of the Board and senior management and assists in decision making processes.
-A copy of the Board Charter can be found on the Company's website.